A-Boq/portfolio-project/README.md

 This is a personal portfolio website.
 It will be a platform to house my projects which will showcase the range of Front End Developer and creative skills I have.
 It will be used by industry professionals including recruiters, employers and collaborators.

+## User Stories
+- As a Recruiter/Employer I want to see a clear and concise layout for the portfolio, to be able to navigate it with ease, and to view the projects, experiences, and languages used.
+- As a collaborator I want to see the projects, current knowledge and experience in terms of languages used, and where I can add value for future projects.

 ## Existing Features
 ### All Sections
 - Website Name Link - Clicking the website name will link the user back to the top of the page